Welcome to today's edition of the Rush 24-7 podcast.

 Who runs these cities where black kids are drowning at three times the rate of white kids?

-We want to get as many white kids drowning as black kids to make it fair.
+The way liberals would normally look at this, okay, okay, we want to get as many white kids drowning as black kids to make it fair.

 But that's not the way we should look at this.

-Democrats run cities where black kids are not being taught to swim and ergo, they are drowning.
+Democrats run cities where black kids are not being taught to swim and ergo they are drowning.

-And yet, and yet blacks stay with Democrats, vote Democrat every four years, every presidential election.
+And yet, and yet, blacks stay with Democrats, vote Democrat every four years, every presidential election.

-Moral of the story, super delegates fear not taking away the nomination from Obama.
+Superdelegates, fear not taking away the nomination from Obama.

-Fifty-eight percent of black kids are drowning.
+58% of black kids are drowning.

 They can't swim.